Beau Morgan

-Beau Martin Morgan (born August 4, 1975) is a former American football running back in the National Football League for the Dallas Cowboys.
+Beau Martin Morgan (born August 4, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Memphis Maniax in the XFL.
-He played college football at the United States Air Force Academy.
+He played college football for the Air Force Falcons, earning third-team All-American honors in 1996.

 Early years

 Morgan attended Trinity Christian Academy, where he was coached by his father Barry.
-He was the starter at quarterback in a wishbone offense.
+He was the starter at quarterback in a pro-style offense that also featured QB option runs and rollout passes that took advantage of his elite running ability.

 He led the school to two consecutive state championships as a junior and senior, while being named MVP of both championship games.
 He finished with 5,000 passing yards and 70 passing touchdowns, while rushing for 2,200 yards and 25 rushing touchdowns.
-He also practiced track, where he recorded a best long jump of 23' 6 3/4" and 100 meter time of 10.9.
+He also practiced track, where he recorded a best long jump of 23' 6 3/4" and 100 meter time of 10.8.
 Morgan finished 3rd at the Texas Relays in the long jump his senior year.